aaronpk/live-chat-overlay/README.md

 `https://www.youtube.com/live_chat?is_popout=1&v=VIDEOID`

+Click "Get Overlay URL" and open that in a new window or another device, or add that as a browser source in OBS.

 ### Keying from a Computer

 You'll next need to bring that into your video stream and key it out, which will depend on what software or hardware you are using.
 In the ATEM Mini, you can use these settings in the upstream keyer: